Subscribers API

 The filtering capabilities are particularly useful for:

-• External System Synchronization: Sync unsubscribed users with your CRM by filtering subscription_status=unsubscribed
+• External System Synchronization: Sync inactive users with your CRM by filtering is_active=false

 • Segment Management: Export specific subscriber segments based on tags, source, or activity status

-• Data Cleanup: Identify inactive subscribers or those who haven’t been emailed recently
+• Data Cleanup: Identify inactive subscribers using is_active=false

 • Analytics and Reporting: Generate reports for subscribers by date ranges or custom attributes